- Packages & Extras

 There’s no question one of the biggest attractions in York, Maine is definitely the beach!
 While there are 4 fantastic beaches in York, Maine, Ogunquit Beach, Maine is just a short drive away as well.

 Besides fantastic dining at the Dockside restaurant and Maine lobster shacks, there are plenty of other places to eat in and near York, Maine!
 Check-out our list of great restaurants in Portsmouth, NH, as well as restaurants in Ogunquit, Maine.

 Grab your binoculars and experience the best scenery the southern Maine coast has to offer.
 The Nubble Light – located right here in York — is one of the most photographed lighthouses in the world, and of course, our fall foliage is comparable to that found in Vermont or New Hampshire.
-Follow the links below to begin planning your New England sightseeing schedule.
+On your next stay, be sure to visit some of the most spectacular lighthouses in Maine

 Stories of daring seafaring captains and hearty New England settlers of all stripes make up 300 years of history on the southern Maine coast.
-Visit these local museums in the summer or winter to learn more about Maine’s role in revolutionary-era New England.
+Visit the local museums in the summer or winter to learn more about Maine’s role in revolutionary-era New England.
+Be sure to check out Old York Historical Society or Strawbery Bank Museum during your next trip to Dockside.

 Enjoy seasonal plays and concerts staged by local Maine companies and visiting performers alike.
-From the best of Broadway classics, to opera and symphony performances, to art films and jazz, these venues provide access to cultural pursuits during your New England getaway.
+From the best of Broadway classics to opera and symphony performances to art films and jazz, these venues provide access to cultural pursuits during your New England getaway.
+On your next trip to York, make sure that you set aside plenty of time to soak up some culture.

 World-class outlet stores and unique boutiques dot both the streets of York and nearby Freeport, Kittery, and Portland.
 LL Bean’s headquarters are just 30 minutes away, and historic York village features clothing, books, antiques, homewares, and much more.
 And don’t forget to check out the Kittery Outlets and Freeport Outlets.